pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 If your `ingress` is enabled:

-- Your cloud provider provisions an Application Load Balancer (ALB) automatically.
+- Cloud providers may provision a Load balancer automatically.
+For example, AWS will provision an Application Load Balancer (ALB).
 - The deployment of Pachyderm (Check our [Helm documentation](../helm_install/)) automatically creates the following set of rules:
 ```yaml
     - host: <your_domain_name>